 A student needs to ask his friends to pay him back after a night out but keeps forgetting to ask them.

 In this case, we only replaced the problem (here we changed it into a hurdle) and, as a result, you might see how constructing problem statements make it easier to compare one startup to another.

 We will give another example to clarify the problem statement a bit more, here is how it looks like for our own startup GroundControl.

 Corporate venture builders are trying to successfully create new business models but struggle with making informed data-driven decisions while doing so.

-In this case, corporate venture builders are the customer segment, successfully create new business models is what they try to achieve, and struggle with making informed data-driven decisions is the hurtle.
+In this case, corporate venture builders are the customer segment, successfully creating new business models is what they try to achieve, and struggling with making informed data-driven decisions is the hurtle.

 Now that you know how to create a problem statement for your startup, it is time to create one for your own customer’s problem.
 After creating the statement, you should know your customer’s problem as well as your own birth date.
 Because remember, convincing anyone of your solution starts with convincing that person of the problem you’re solving.